torre76/framehound/README.md

 - **Code Coverage**: Reports test coverage to Codecov
 - **Static Analysis**: Uses golangci-lint to check for common issues
 - **Dependency Scanning**: Checks for vulnerable dependencies using govulncheck and deps.dev
+- **Cyclomatic Complexity**: Ensures that no function exceeds a complexity of 15

 To run the same checks locally: